tudelft3d/website/_posts/2015-10-20-Jantien ERC.md

 date: 2015-10-08
 ---

 Jantien Stoter was awarded an ERC Starting Grant (from the [European Research Council](http://erc.europa.eu/starting-grants)) of 1.5 million euros for a five-year research project.
-She won the award for her research proposal ?Urban modeling in higher dimensions?.
+She won the award for her research proposal: Urban modeling in higher dimensions.

 Geographic data about urban objects (buildings, roads) is needed to monitor and control the processes within modern urban areas (noise, flooding, energy demand-supply).
 As these processes occur in 3D, urban applications require 3D data and each application requires its own specific semantic and geometric level of detail (LoD) of the 3D data.
 The scientific challenge of Jantien?s project is that it requires